UnMugViolet/UnMugViolet/README.md

 # Hello there ☕

-My name is Paul Jaguin, I'm a student in web developpement.
+My name is Paul Jaguin, I'm a student in web development.
 I'm working in France, more specifically in Rennes󠁦󠁲, Brittany.

 Currently in apprenticeship at Screenup !